suhas-nithyanand/Food-Image-Recognition/README.md

 I used rename.py to rename all the images with foodname + Image number counter for visual aid.

-Use this command to get all image names ( address on your machine) in a single text file.
+Use this command to get all image names ( address on your machine) in a single text file. find `pwd`/{images diectory} -type f -exec echo {} \; > images.txt.
-This file will be used later an input to caffe_feature_extractor.py find `pwd`/{images diectory} -type f -exec echo {} \; > images.txt
+This file will be used later an input to caffe_feature_extractor.py

 Step3:

-Now we have to extract high level image features from googlenet model using caffe_feature_extractor.py Change all the paths relative to your caffe installations.
+Now extract high level image features from googlenet model using caffe_feature_extractor.py.
+This python file takes input.txt (image addresses obtained from previous step) and output.txt (empty text file where extracted image vectors will be stored) as arguments.
+Change all the paths relative to your caffe installations.

 Step4:
-Now install opencv in system
+Now install Scikit learn python library in your system.
+Now we have separate the training and test dataset.
+An important step here is to randomize the data, so that we have almost equal distributions of all classes in the test and training dataset.
+For my experiment, I have split my training and test data in the ratio 90:10.
+But you could experiment with other ratios.

+Step5:
+Although, I didn't spend a lot of time tuning the SVM constants, It's an important step to get good accuracy.
+Finally we can evaluate the prediction by comparing it with the output.
+Accuracy and F-Score can be evaluated using Scikit library functions.
+I obtained an accuracy of ~0.55 with the SVM constants given in code.
+As a logical next step, I plan to train the dataset using a Convolutional Neural Network and obtain classifcation results.